 - Possess a GED or high school diploma;

-- Be enrolled full-time in a credit certificate and/or associates degree program, seeking first post-secondary degree, OR be accepted for enrollment in the next academic term;
+- Be currently enrolled at Allegany College of Maryland, OR be accepted for enrollment in the next academic term;

 - Have a need for academic support in order to successfully pursue a post-secondary educational program;

-- Be income-eligible, a first-generation college student, OR a student with a documented disability; and
+- Be income-eligible OR a first-generation college student, OR a student with a documented disability; and

 - If applicable, successfully completed English 92.

 Please check with the Pathways For Success office for additional eligibility and participation criteria.

 The Pathways For Success program office is located in the Humanities Building, room H-57, on the Cumberland Campus.
 For more information, please contact the Pathways For Success office at 301-784-5630, or go to www.allegany.edu/pathways-for-success.

 Allegany College of Maryland offers on-campus student housing for full-time students.
 Willowbrook Woods is a garden-style apartment complex comprised of five apartment buildings of three floors as well as a Clubhouse.
 Each apartment includes a kitchen, living room, balcony, four private bedrooms, and two bathrooms.
 The Clubhouse has a lounge area with TV, vending machines, and laundry facilities for residents.
 Residence Life staff offer a multitude of services for on-campus residents such as educational and social programs, academic support, campus and community referrals, and more.
 Residents and eligible guests are permitted to enter Willowbrook Woods via the Gatehouse, which is staffed 24 hours a day by Campus Security staff when the complex is open.
 Tobacco, alcohol, and other drugs are prohibited at Willowbrook Woods.
 Additional information is available by visiting allegany.edu/student-housing or visiting our office in the College Center.